 Those are the six pages I have on my blog.
 In turn, all of them appear on the menubar of my blog.

 Can the ‘Page list’ block be improved?

 Yes.
 When clicking on any links on the ‘Page list’ block, they don’t open in a new tab on your device.
 It means you lose the post you’re reading.
-However, you’re still on the blog you’re reading, although in a different part of it.
+However, you’re still on the blog you’re reading, although in a different part.